relax-js/relax/README.md

     value: newValue
 });
 ```
-`_action` is a string and only serves to help with debugging in dev tools.
+`_action` is a string and is helpful with debugging in dev tools.
+You could subscribe and watch for an `_action` if you really wanted to.